 Have a Designated Box or Bag at the Ready

-Take one of those empty delivery boxes you have laying around and put it in a room that is full of clutter.
-If it is in your office, it can become the “shred box,” (Learn How to Organize Your Office) If it is in your bedroom, it can become a donate box.
-Challenge yourself each week to go through the space and see what can be added to the box, and then when it gets full discard it immediately.
+Take one of those empty delivery boxes you have lying around and put it in a room that is full of clutter.
+If it is in your office, it can become the “shred box” (Learn How to Organize Your Office).
+If it is in your bedroom, it can become a donate box.
+Challenge yourself each week to go through the space and see what can be added to the box, and then, when it gets full, discard it immediately.

 Limit Buying in Bulk or Keeping Replaced Items

-Also, just because do you love that shirt in black doesn’t mean you also need the blue, pink, and yellow one.
-These days you can have just about anything delivered promptly, so only stock up on those items you run out of often and other necessities.
+Also, just because you love that black shirt doesn’t mean you also need the blue, pink, and yellow one.
+These days, you can have just about anything delivered promptly, so only stock up on those items you run out of often and other necessities.